 With the fly tower acting as an eye-catching and iconic architectural feature of the venue, it was imperative that the specified outdoor lighting scheme was striking, but also durable for all weather conditions.

 Both products were controlled by a Pharos console, chosen for its user-friendly interface and operability.
-During the commissioning of the system, LTP also integrated previously installed in-ground Pulsar RGB colonnade uplighters into the scheme, enabling all external lighting devices to be controlled from one outstation.
+During the commissioning of the system, LTP Integration also incorporated previously installed in-ground Pulsar RGB colonnade uplighters into the scheme, enabling all external lighting devices to be controlled from one outstation.

 Due to inaccessibility, the lighting installation was carried out by specialist rope access qualified electricians, who abseiled off the tower to install the fixtures to the metalwork substructure.

 LTP Integration successfully completed the installation, delivering an innovative and intricate illumination to the distinctive fly tower.
 Following the grand opening, the Marlowe Theatre has received fantastic feedback for both its performances and building design, and is set to become one of the country’s landmark venues.

 “This project provided us with an opportunity to illuminate a contemporary structure and create an iconic beacon for our client.” – Keith Elms, Business Manager (LTP Integration)

 For further information on the products and services used in this building lighting installation, or to discuss a similar exterior architectural lighting scheme, please get in touch today.